ComposableFi/composable-vm/routing.md

 Each chain may have limited information about other chains, and yet we have to trust sender if he knows what he asks for.

-So some CVM program to be rejected.
+So some CVM program to be rejected

+**Multiple spawns**

+On chain A, program can split to move some assets to B and some to C.
+So that both proper transport possibles to be found.

 **Optimization(Optional)**